Puppets/puppets-old/README.md

 ### Communicating on the global channel

-Communicating on the global channel is easy, too.
+There is a convenience function available for communicating on the global channel.
 Simply use the `emit` helper function.
-This appends whatever event you trigger with `:{puppetName}`.
+This appends the name of whatever event you trigger with `:{puppetName}`.

 ```js
 app.module( 'somePuppet', Puppets.Puppet );